Laser System User Interfaces

 The user interfaces are designed to be intuitive and easy to use.
 Running laser processes with these interfaces is as easy as 1-2-3.
 The user first uploads or prints the design file.
 Virtually any design file format can be used.
 The next step is to select the material from the Materials Database and enter a thickness.
 The database automatically calculates the optimized laser settings.
 The final step is to press “Start” to begin laser processing.

 Design files in PDF and DXF formats can be directly imported into the UCP and LSM.
-The LSM has the additional ability to accept STL and G-code formats.
+The LSM has the additional ability to accept G-code formats.
 The Direct Import feature has the advantage of preserving the integrity of the original design file, unlike competitive laser systems that rely on printer drivers only.